San Antonio Spurs: 2011–2016: Arrival of Kawhi Leonard

 In 2011, a change to the Spurs' philosophy set the stage for the next successful run in the club's history.
 Out went the stream of last-legs, wizened veterans that the Spurs had relied on to fill out the rotation behind the Big Three.
 Minutes went to younger and more athletic talent like Danny Green, Gary Neal, and Tiago Splitter, to whom Popovich would teach The Spurs' Way – a fast pace, unselfish passing, and accountability on defense.
 The biggest personnel move of the Spurs' off-season had the team sending guard George Hill to his hometown Indiana Pacers for San Diego State's Kawhi Leonard, a hyper-athletic forward selected 15th overall by the Pacers in the 2011 NBA draft.
 The team also selected Texas Longhorns' Cory Joseph as the 29th overall pick.

 Kawhi Leonard was acquired by the Spurs in 2011.

 After the lockout that delayed the 2011–12 season, the Spurs signed T. J. Ford, who would eventually retire in the middle of the season after playing only 14 games due to a stinger.
-Before the trade deadline, the Spurs decided to part ways with Richard Jefferson and sent him to the Golden State Warriors for Stephen Jackson, who had been a member of the 2003 championship team.
+Before the trade deadline, the Spurs decided to part ways with Richard Jefferson and sent him to the Golden State Warriors for Stephen Jackson, who had been a member of the 2002–03 championship team.
 Leonard then became the starting small forward.
 In the week following the trade deadline, the Spurs also signed forward Boris Diaw after his contract was bought out by the Charlotte Bobcats, and former Portland Trail Blazers guard Patrick Mills who played for the Xinjiang Flying Tigers in the CBA during the lockout.
 This gave the Spurs a deeper bench for their playoff run.

 Despite the shortened 66-game NBA season due to the NBA lockout, the Spurs won 50 games and tied the Chicago Bulls for the best record in the league.
 They extended their streak of 50+ win seasons to 13 since the 1999–2000 season, an NBA record.
 Popovich won his second Coach of the Year.
 The Spurs swept the first two rounds of the playoffs.
-With those two sweeps, a 10-game win streak to end the season, and wins in Games 1 and 2 of the Western Conference Finals, the Spurs won 20 straight games.
+With those two sweeps, a 10-game win streak to end the season, and wins in games 1 and 2 of the Western Conference ginals, the Spurs won 20 straight games.
 However, the Oklahoma City Thunder ended up winning the next four games in the West Finals, to take the series 4–2.
 During the 2012 off-season, the Spurs re-signed swingman Danny Green, who was a welcome surprise for them from the previous season, and Tim Duncan, both for three years.
 The Spurs would have a strong 2012–13 season, going 58–24 and earning the second seed in the West.